lovasoa/marshmallow_dataclass/README.md

 })
 ```

-The previous  syntax is very convenient, as it does not
+The previous  syntax is very convenient, as the only change
-require you to change your dataclass definitions at all.
+you have to apply to your existing code is update the
+`dataclass` import.

 However, as the `.Schema` property is added dynamically,
 it can confuse type checkers.
 If you want to avoid that, you can also use the standard